alice-duan/hackcmu2017/README.md

   id: String // unique id
   name: String // user facing name
   type: String // "file", "youtube", etc..
+  content: { // only "file" type needs this
+    blob: Blob
     confirmed: Number // amount of people that have accepted something on the queue (starts as 0) }
+}
 ```